You will find here all relevant information and forms to report fraud to OLAF.

 The ongoing programme, Hercule III (2014-2020) was set up by Regulation (EU) No 250/2014.

 What is the Hercule III Programme and what does it do?

-It is the latest EU anti-fraud programme, following Hercule II (2007-2013).
-Hercule III has a budget of €104.9m to help EU countries fight fraud, corruption and other illegal activities.
-It helps finance practical projects, such as the purchase by national authorities of x-ray scanners and other technical equipment to stamp out smuggling and other criminal activities against the EU’s financial interests.
+Hercule III is the latest EU anti-fraud programme, following Hercule II (2007-2013).
+Hercule III has a total budget of €104.9m to help EU Member States fight fraud, corruption and other illegal activities.
+It finances projects, such as the purchase by national authorities of x-ray scanners and other technical equipment to combat smuggling and other criminal activities against the EU’s financial interests.